zulip/zulip-mobile/docs/howto/git.md

 care about.
 For example:

 * Filter to a range of commits with `git log A..B`.
-E.g., to reread your current branch relative to upstream master, you might say `git log --stat -p upstream/master..`, or `git log --stat -p @{u}..`.
+E.g., to reread your current branch relative to upstream main, you might say `git log --stat -p upstream/main..`, or `git log --stat -p @{u}..`.
   (Greg has the latter aliased as `git usp`, and types it constantly.)

 * Filter to changes touching certain files or directories: